-Becoming knowledgeable about the different types of flooring you can choose to place in your rental will help make your property as visually appealing as possible while remaining functional for your property’s needs.
+High-quality flooring is one of the most important amenities you can offer your rental property tenants.
+There are many options, and depending on your specific needs you might choose one or several available options.
+Knowing the different types of flooring you can place in your rental will help make your property as visually appealing as possible while remaining functional for your property’s needs.

 Yet, how do you know which flooring type is best suited for your rental home?

-Additionally, we will take a look at some advisable tips for placing the right kind of flooring in your home that will benefit your overall cash flow and make your tenants happy.
+Let’s look at some of the most common flooring types you can choose from and some interesting alternatives.
+Additionally, we will look at some advisable tips for placing the right flooring in your home that will benefit your overall cash flow and make your tenants happy.

 There are many different styles of flooring that you can have installed in your rental home.
-Understanding the differences, pros, and cons to each will help guide you in your flooring decision.
+Understanding the differences, pros, and cons of each will help guide you in your flooring decision.

 This popular flooring option is by far the quickest and easiest to install.
-It can be extremely cost effective and is the most common choice amongst landlords.
+It can be extremely cost-effective and is the most common choice among landlords.
 However, maintaining carpet as a landlord can be difficult.

-Odors, stains, and worn down appearances make carpet unappealing to potential tenants.
-Professional cleaning is a must after every tenant, unless the wear and tear is beyond a deep clean; then you must replace the carpeting which can prove to be expensive if done several times.
+Odors, stains, and worn-down appearances make the carpet unappealing to potential tenants.
+Professional cleaning is a must after every tenant unless the wear and tear is beyond a deep clean; then you must replace the carpeting, which can be expensive if done several times.

-If you have good tenants that do not wear down your carpet during their lease term, expect carpet to last approximately 5-7 years before a full replacement is necessary, maybe less if you allow smoking and/or pets in the unit.
+If you have good tenants who do not wear down your carpet during their lease term, expect the carpet to last approximately 5-7 years before a full replacement is necessary, maybe less if you allow pets in the unit.

 Understanding that normal wear and tear is a given is also important.
-You will more often than not be responsible for cleaning and/or replacing all carpet within your rental property so budgeting for this is crucial.
+You will more often than not be responsible for cleaning and/or replacing all carpets within your rental property, so budgeting for this is crucial.

 This flooring gives the visual appeal of hardwood without all of the cost and maintenance.

-Using recycled bits if hardwood flooring, laminate is flexible, easy to maintain, and prevents against termites, an issue all Baltimore County residents should be aware of.
+Using recycled bits of hardwood flooring, laminate is flexible, easy to maintain, and prevents against termites, an issue all Baltimore County residents should be aware of.

 Another great option for rooms such as bathrooms and kitchens is tile.
 In fact, it even looks classy in large formal rooms as well.

-This flooring has endless design options, is relatively easy to maintain, and is quite durable though it is at risk for chipping or cracking.
+This flooring has endless design options, is relatively easy to maintain, and is quite durable, though it is at risk of chipping or cracking.

 Durable and beautiful, hardwood is the highest-quality flooring you can offer your tenants.